22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 Kufta (or qyufta in Armenian) is an interesting Armenian dish that is savory and absolutely delicious.

-The dish is reminiscent to meatballs and it is a part of every wedding or large gathering in Armenia and the kufta is served in different manners depending on where in Armenia you are.
+The dish is reminiscent to meatballs and it is a part of every wedding or large gathering in Armenia the kufta is served in different manners depending on where in Armenia you are.
 One of the most popular types is Echmiadzin kufta.
 But, there is a different type called Ishli Kufta.

 The main ingredients in kufta are beef, onion, butter, egg, black pepper, and salt.
 It’s boiled in water and then served with butter, or it is boiled and then fried, depending on how you like it.